ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 end
 ```

-Create the `OnJoined` function at the end of the script.
-When the player purchases a perk, the listener `PerkChanged` will be called, which will update the player's resource.

 #### Connect playerJoinedEvent

+When a player joins the game, the `OnJoined` listener will be called.

 ```lua
 Game.playerJoinedEvent:Connect(OnJoined)
 ```

-Add the above line to the end of your script.
-When a player joins the game, the `OnJoined` listener will be called.

 #### The ResourceShopServer Script